vbacollective/riff/docs/API_REFERENCE.md

 RiffEditorSafeMode = True
 ```

-This property is disabled by default in NEXT 1.2.1 because normal tests launched from the VBE should still produce sound.
+This property is disabled by default in v1.1.3 because normal tests launched from the VBE should still produce sound.
 Prefer the explicit `RiffPrepareForVbeEdit` / `RiffResumeAfterVbeEdit` workflow while validating a project.

 ### RiffEditorTimerSuspended